TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/05 - Deuteronomy/Deuteronomy 22/Deuteronomy 22.10.md

 ---

-Thou shalt not plow with an ox and an ass together.
+You shall not plow with an ox and a donkey together.